 Children love candy.
 Unfortunately, so does the dental plaque that lives inside their mouths.
-That’s why a lot of the parents that visit our practice are concerned about how to celebrate a cavity-free Halloween.
+For this reason, it’s best to consult with our family dentist in Kalamazoo, MI, to learn how to help your child enjoy a cavity-free Halloween this year.

 1. Set a Time for Eating Candy